 The Evil Prince (Eonia Transbaal was exiled five years before the start of the first GA.)

-Trademark Favourite Food: Mint enjoys her candy, Ranpha eats all spicy foods, Forte devours oden, Milfie consumes and makes sweets, Vanilla prefers chiffon tea cakes.
+Trademark Favorite Food: Mint enjoys her candy, Ranpha eats all spicy foods, Forte devours oden, Milfie consumes and makes sweets, Vanilla prefers chiffon tea cakes.
 Dr. Cera loves Vanilla's coffee.
 Tact rapidly grows an appreciation for a food depending on your partner.)

 True Companions: Tact and the Angels, it's stated that the entire crew of the Elsior and the Angels are this as well.